-- 1. Remove all layers and data sources, create a new one-paneled map display, and close any previously-existing tabs. - 2.
+- 1. Remove all layers and data sources, create a new one-paneled map display, and close any previouslyexisting tabs. - 2.
 From the Satellite -> Imagery chooser of the Data Explorer, create a data source of the most recent GOES-16 CONUS band 14 data. - a.
-Connect to lead.unidata.ucar.edu/RTGOESR. - b.
+Connect to adde.ssec.wisc.edu/EAST. - b.
 In the Image Type dropdown, select CONUSC14 GOES-East CONUS 11.2 um IR Imagery/SST/clouds/rainfall - c.
 From the Relative tab of the Times panel, enter 1 into the Number of times field. - d.
 Click Add Source. - 3.
 Display the band 14 temperature data. - a.
 From the Fields panel of the Field Selector, select 11.2 um IR Imagery,SST,clouds,rainfall -> Temperature. - b.
 From the Displays panel, select Imagery -> Image Display. - c.
 Click Create Display. - 4.
 Capture an image of the display. - a.
 From the display panel in the Main Display, select View -> Capture -> Image. - b.
 In the Save window, select the directory for where to save the image. - c.
 Under Capture What, select Current View. - d.
-Under Quality, select High. - e.
 In the File Name field, enter a name followed by ".jpg".
-For example, Band_14.jpg. - f.
+For example, Band\14.jpg. - e.
 Click Save. - 5.
 Outside of McIDAS-V, open the captured image in a software that allows you to view JPG images.
 For example, an internet browser.